architect/arc.codes/src/views/docs/en/reference/app.arc/http.md

 ## Syntax

-Each route is defined by two parts: `verb` & `route`
+Each route is made up of by two parts: `verb` & `path`

-- Valid HTTP Verb
+- HTTP Verb
   - `get`
   - `post`
   - `put`
   - `patch`
   - `delete`

-- Route
+- Path
   - Dashes and underscores are not allowed
   - Must begin with a letter
   - URL parameters are defined with a leading colon (`:`)